gardenFiend138/study-notes/data_structures_algorithms/graphs/dfs_bfs.md

 ### Breadth First Search
+* Uses
+  * Web crawling
+  * social networking (friends of friends)
+  * network broadcasting
+  * garbage collection
+    * checks what data and variables are reachable ffrom the current scope, frees up the memory if it is not
+    * model checking (graph of possible state possibilities to check; if a parent isn't possible to reach, then neither are the children)
+    * checking mathematical conjectures (same reason as above)
+    * solving puzzles and games (establish configuration graph, each vertex is a possible state)
+      * fun fact: vertices for 2x2x2 rubics cube is (8! * 3^8) == 264,000,000
+         * taking apart cube and reassembling
+         * divide by 24 and again by 3 due to constraints of a physical rubic's cube

+  'diameter' of the graph

 * Uses a queue
   * Think of lightening, shooting down to the furthest left-most node
 * Start at first vertex, add it to stack, mark it as visited